anwarmamat/cmsc330fall17public/p6/README.md

 ### Locally

-We **highly** recommend running the application locally.
-Resort to Grace if you can't get it running.
-Setup early so you can go to office hours in case you get stuck.
+**We highly recommend running the application locally.
+Resort to Grace only if you can't get it running locally.** Setup early so you can go to office hours in case you get stuck.
 Don't wait until the last minute to install.

 - Run `bundle install` in the project root directory.
 If you get a permissions error run with `sudo`.
 - Run `ruby main.rb`.